top of page

 Director & Founder

 Lt.
 Kane has an extensive military background.
 He was a 2nd Lieutenant in the US Army at the age of nineteen and served in an Infantry Company with the 82nd Airborne Division in Vietnam from 1968 through 1969.
-He commanded a Military Police Company for almost five years in the Army Reserves; and was honorably discharged with the rank of Captain.
-He was awarded the Bronze Star, the Army Commendation Medal for Valor and was wounded in combat and holds two Purple Hearts.
+He commanded a Military Police Company for almost 5 years in the Army Reserves and was honorably discharged as a Captain.
+He was awarded the Bronze Star, the Army Commendation Medal for Valor, and was wounded in combat and holds two Purple Hearts.

 Lt.
 Kane has both a master’s and a bachelor’s degree from California State University, majoring in criminal justice/government.
-He is currently an associate professor at Cal State Long Beach, teaching emergency planning and management along with leadership and management classes in the Graduate School of Emergency Management.
+He is currently an associate professor at Cal State Long Beach, teaching emergency planning and management, as well as leadership and management courses in the Graduate School of Emergency Management.
 For twelve years he has been on the faculty of the Federal Emergency Management Agency – FEMA, as an adjunct instructor teaching at their Emergency Management Institute, in Emmitsburg, Maryland.
-He is a graduate of the National Fire Academy course as a Hazardous Materials Incident Commander, and the FEMA Incident Command System – Train the Trainers course, along with many other schools.
-He was chosen by FEMA in May 2000 to write the Terrorism First Response Lesson Plan for Law Enforcement that is now used to teach officers nationwide how to respond to a terrorist attack.
+He is a graduate of the National Fire Academy Hazardous Materials Incident Commander course and the FEMA Incident Command System – Train the Trainers course, among others.
+He was selected by FEMA in May 2000 to write the Terrorism First Response Lesson Plan for Law Enforcement, which is now used nationwide to teach officers how to respond to a terrorist attack.
 Lt.
-Kane was a contributing author, along with several other nationally recognized instructors from FEMA, in a recently published book entitled, Terrorism: Defensive Strategies For Individuals, Companies And Governments.
+Kane was a contributing author, along with several other nationally recognized instructors from FEMA, in a recently published book entitled Terrorism: Defensive Strategies For Individuals, Companies And Governments.

 Division Leadership